Pediatric Ehlers-Danlos syndrome (EDS or elastic skin)

 This problem with collagen often causes hypermobility, which means joints move beyond the normal range of motion and might easily dislocate.

-What are the different types of Pediatric Ehlers-Danlos Syndrome?
+What are the different types of pediatric Ehlers-Danlos syndrome (EDS or elastic skin)?

 The two most common types of EDS are hypermobile EDS and classical EDS, which are not life threatening, but may impact quality of life.
 There are many subtypes of EDS that are much more rare and may cause more severe symptoms.